Data Analysis (14 Part Series)

 - Dimensions - (or Dims) that describe an attribute.

-In the Star model, we can have a Sales table as our Fact in the centre with Dim tables for Store, Product and Location surrounding the Fact.
+In the Star model, we can have a sales table as our Fact in the centre.
+Dimension tables for the store, product and location surround the Fact like a star.

-The Snowflake is similar but takes the Dims one step further.
-Instead of just a Location table, we may have a City, Country and even a Postcode table.
-All the Dims become the points on the snowflake.
+The Snowflake is similar but takes the Dimensions one step further.
+Instead of just a location table, we may have a city, country and even a postcode table.
+All the Dimensions become the points on the snowflake.

 Read more about the advantages and disadvantages of both:

 ETL and ELT are the steps involved in moving data from a source system to a destination system.